tekniskamuseet/Creators-Toolkit/README.md

 ## Introduction

 Fall 2023 marked the unveiling of a new stage for audiovisual experiences at Tekniska Muséet!
 The Wisdome Project, a collaboration among five leading Swedish science centers, introduces innovative visualization dome theaters.
 The Wisdome Wizards, a group of artists and technologists, have assembled the **Creators Toolkit**—a legendary compendium rumored to bring fantasy to reality.

+## Control Room

+The interface for Wisdome is accessed through the control room and its two screens.
+The screen on the left is the Crestron Control Screen.
+The second screen comes with a mouse and keyboard, and is used to interact with the computers in the server.
+It's setup with an additional virtual screen which can be used for browsing.

+Read more about the interfaces and how to use them in this [PDF](/files/Wisdome%20Control%20Room%20Manual%201.0%20Swedish.pdf) (currently only in Swedish).

 ## Video